IBM-Cloud/Bluemix-ServiceBroker/README.md

 Cloud Foundry provides an [API for managing service brokers](http://docs.cloudfoundry.org/services/api.html).
 It defines mandatory and optional data is exchanged between Cloud Foundry and the broker.
 Bluemix uses that Cloud Foundry API and details which of the optional data it would like to have in order for the Bluemix UI to work properly.
 The [Bluemix documentation on managing the catalog has a description and a sample](https://console.eu-gb.bluemix.net/docs/admin/index.html#oc_catalog).

+Note that for plans the metadata field "free" needs to have the value "true", i.e., plans currently can only be registered to be free.

 ## Bluemix Public: Space-Scoped Private Brokers